Built company-wide systems and processes for sustainable and scalable growth

 We canceled subscriptions to a number of apps and extended the use of high-usage apps.
 We elevated our design tool to Figma from Sketch + InDesign + Zeplin to support collaboration among many reasons.

-5. Weekly catch-ups across the board
+5. Weekly syncs across the board

 There was no proper line of communication within teams.
 Team members hesitated to seek help for minor and major issues.
 I established a weekly catch-up for my team for task updates, road blocks and team sharing.
 Seeing its success, Development and Clients team adopted the practice and now hold weekly catch-ups.